 You’ve invested a lot of money to make technological progress at the studio, but I wonder if you’re spending more and more to achieve smaller and smaller advances now?
 That so much of the big chunks of progress has been completed?

-I would say that we're being very fiscally responsible with the film.
-Frozen, we're very responsible, and we're also getting better at delivering the technology.
-It used to take us a long time to deliver, now we're much more efficient at it.
+I would say that we’re being very fiscally responsible with the movie.
+Frozen, we’re very responsible, and we’re also getting better at delivering the technology.
+It used to take us a long time to deliver, now we’re much more efficient at it.
 So we get both.
-We get a film cost that's actually reasonable, and we're more able to spend more time on the detailings of it, because we can get there faster.
+We get a movie cost that’s actually reasonable, and we’re more able to spend more time on the detailings of it, because we can get there faster.

 If quality is our number one job, then that is the driving force, so details become very important.
 That’s both in terms of story, and in terms of technology, the emroidery on the clothing, the making sure the snow feels real.

-We've touched on this being a story of its time.
+We’ve touched on this being a story of its time.
 One of the eureka moments in Tangled seemed to be turning the character of Mother Gothel into a passive aggressive antagonist.
-We're at a point where all films seemingly have to be dark in cinema at the moment.
-But what Tangled particularly captured, and it seems to be what you're aiming for here, is for a film that captures the darker moments and does interesting things, but is ultimately a big, bright family extravaganza?
+We’re at a point where all films seemingly have to be dark in movie theater at the moment.
+But what Tangled particularly captured, and it seems to be what you’re aiming for here, is for a movie that captures the darker moments and does interesting things, but is ultimately a big, bright family extravaganza?

 There are dark ingredients to this.
-Obviously if you're trying to set the stakes high for your characters, you have to put them in difficult situations.
-But it's how they triumph, how they get through those situations that gives you that gratifying feeling that you want to get from a family film.
+Obviously if you’re trying to set the stakes high for your characters, you have to put them in difficult situations.
+But it’s how they triumph, how they get through those situations that gives you that gratifying feeling that you want to get from a family movie.
 We have lots of characters, very interwoven, a complicated plot, but it all comes together nicely.

 Has there even been a discussion about doing IMAX scenes?

-Not specifically for this film.
+Not specifically for this movie.